• Arts

 After a playful catch-up with Library staff, Daizie knows it’s time to hit the books when Sue pops her into a SDA vest.

 “A child struggling with reading can feel self-conscious.
-With Daizie, there’s no judgment which is very calming for young readers,” Library Children’s and Youth Services Team Leader Monica says.
+With Daizie, there’s no judgement which is very calming for young readers,” Library Children’s and Youth Services Team Leader Monica says.

 “Sometimes there is one hand on Daizie and one hand on the book as they practice reading.
 It’s incredibly rewarding to see them become more confident as their reading skills improve every week.”